istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 - To install using Istio's Container Network Interface (CNI) plugin, visit our [CNI guide](/docs/setup/kubernetes/additional-setup/cni/).

-- If you want to perform a multicluster setup, visit our [Multicluster installation documents](/docs/setup/kubernetes/install/multicluster/).
+- To perform a multicluster setup, visit our [Multicluster installation documents](/docs/setup/kubernetes/install/multicluster/).

 - To expand your existing mesh with additional containers or VMs not running on